DmitryPopov1988/Warehouse/README.md

 ## Deployment
 By default app looks for `data` MySQL database at `localhost:3306` with credentials `root/admin`.
 By the way, this can be configured in `dbconnection.properties`.
+Application also needs 3 DB tables and trigger for calculating amount in `receipts`.
+- Receipts table
 ```bash
 CREATE TABLE `data`.`receipts` (
   `idreceipts` INT(11) NOT NULL,